wnger/kit-extension-align/exts/omni.kit.property.align/docs/README.md

 ## Things to note
 - Only supports World position alignment.
 - Objects must be on the same level.
 You cannot align to a child or parent object.
-- For scaling, you can only scale to a single axis.
+- For scaling, you can only scale on a single axis.

 ## Adding This Extension
 To add this extension to your Omniverse app: